-A technique used by analysts that provides a framework for defining and analysing business stakeholder perspectives.
+CATWOE is a technique that provides a framework for defining and analysing business stakeholder perspectives.
 The mnemonic stands for Customer, Actor, Transformation, Worldview, Owner, and Environment.

-As an analyst, it’s vital to investigate the stakeholder perspectives.
-It is often the case that stakeholders have different viewpoints about what the problems and opportunities are and also about what needs to be done about them.
-The CATWOE technique allows us to investigate each stakeholder’s perspective individually and capture this information.
+In any change initiative, it’s essential to investigate the perspectives of the various stakeholders.
+It is often the case that stakeholders have different viewpoints about what the problems and opportunities are and how best to tackle them.
+The CATWOE technique allows you to investigate each stakeholder’s perspective individually and capture this information.
 The information collated can then be used to help effectively manage the stakeholders, a key element of any change project.

-Worldview: This summarises a stakeholder’s beliefs about the organisation or business system, which explains why it exists and what it should be doing.
+Worldview: This summarises a stakeholder’s beliefs about the organisation or business system; why the organisation exists and what it should be doing.

-Customer: Depending on the stakeholders, their views of who the customers are can vary and should be captured here.
+Customer: Depending on the stakeholder, their view of who the customer(s) are can vary and should be captured here.

-Environment: All organisations and businesses operate within the constraints imposed by their environment (THINK: Business Rules - policies, procedures or constraints).
+Environment: All organisations and businesses operate within the constraints imposed by their environment (Think about business rules - policies, procedures or constraints).

 Senior Business Analyst